pingcap/docs/tidb-cloud/tidb-cloud-support.md

     To upgrade your plan to **Enterprise** or **Premium**:

     1. Click **Contact Sales** in the **Enterprise** or **Premium** pane.
 A **Contact Us** page is displayed.
-    2. Fill in your information in the **Get in Touch** area and click **SUBMIT**.
+    2. Fill in and submit your contact information on the page.
 Then, the support team will contact you and help your further your subscription.

     </div>
     </SimpleTab>